 Cooking with Celery Seed

 Celery seed is a popular spice in European and North American foods and beverages.
-The seeds are used in fresh tomato juices, chicken soups, pickles, salad dressings, cole slaw, breads, and meats.
+The seeds are used in fresh tomato juices, chicken soups, pickles, salad dressings, coleslaw, bread, and meats.
 Scandinavians and Eastern Europeans add celery seeds and leaves to sauces, soups, stews, and salads.
 The ground form or extractives are used in salami, bologna, frankfurters, knockwurst, sausages, corned beef, and Bloody Mary drinks.
 Cooking tends to reduce its bitterness and enhance its sweetness.
 North Indians and Bengalis add celery seed to curries, pickles, and chutneys.
 Celery pairs well with chicken, turmeric, sage, cumin, soy sauce, ginger, and vinegar.
 Celery stalks and roots are not spices but are discussed because they add flavor to many foods and beverages.
 If you have a juicer for celery, you may add some celery seeds in your morning celery smoothie and get a more nutritious cocktail.
 Celery stalks are braised to give distinct flavorings and crunchy textures.
 Leaves of celery are chopped and used as a garnish for soups and sauces, while stalks of celery are cut and used to flavor soups, stuffings, and casseroles.
 Celery root is eaten raw in salads or is cooked and served as a vegetable.
 In North America, the leaves are added to Creole gumbos and soups.
 In East Asia and Southeast Asia, it flavors soups, stir-fries, and sauces, and is used as a garnish for Chinese-style rice dishes.
 Celeriac root is eaten like the turnip—raw, blanched, pureed, stir-fried, or boiled.
 It provides a clean celery-like flavor and a crunchy texture.

 Spice Blends: bouquet garni, gumbo blends, curry blends, stuffing blends, pickling blends, and tomato juice blends.

 Celery Seed Substitute

-One teaspoon of celery seed equals 2 tablespoons minced celery tops.
+One teaspoon of celery seed equals 2 tablespoons of minced celery tops.
 Other options are dill seed or celery salt (reduce the salt elsewhere in the recipe).